Skip to content

 University

-You could do a degree in any subject and then apply to graduate schemes that offer training towards a professional accountancy qualification.
-Subjects that show you have excellent numeracy and analytical thinking skills may be particularly useful.
+You could do a degree in any subject then apply for a place on a graduate training scheme to work towards a professional accountancy qualification.

-If you want to take a more focused route to a graduate scheme, you could take an accountancy related degree, like:
+If you want to take a more focused route onto a graduate scheme, you could study for an accountancy related degree, like:

 • accountancy